max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.lsqs : Script Component
- Returns the Script component this script is on, useful for managing events created by this script.
+ Returns the Script component this script is on.